Tigers load up with more college bats on Day 2 of MLB draft - WHIZ News

 The New York Yankees were one of the teams to raise questions about wrongdoing by the Astros.
 Coincidentally, Houston took a pitcher from the Bronx at No. 72, hard-throwing Mount Saint Michael Academy right-hander Alex Santos.

-While Detroit focused on adding offense, Miami went all pitching — already considered the strength in the upper levels of its system — with its first five selections.
+While Detroit focused on adding offense, Miami went all pitching — already considered the strength in the upper levels of its system — with its six selections.

-Minnesota right-hander Max Meyer was the No. 3 overall pick to the Marlins, and they followed with Oklahoma high school lefty Daxton Fulton (No. 40), Ball State righty Kyle Nicolas (No. 61), Coastal Carolina right-hander Zach McCambley (No. 75) and Vanderbilt lefty Jake Eder (No. 104).
+Minnesota right-hander Max Meyer was the No. 3 overall pick to the Marlins.
+They followed with Oklahoma high school lefty Daxton Fulton (No. 40), Ball State righty Kyle Nicolas (No. 61), Coastal Carolina right-hander Zach McCambley (No. 75), Vanderbilt lefty Jake Eder (No. 104) and USC righty Kyle Hurt (No. 134).

+The defending World Series champion Washington Nationals took college pitchers with four of their six overall picks, taking Oklahoma right-hander Cade Cavalli at No. 22 overall, and then going with two other righties — LSU’s Cole Henry (second round), and UCLA’s Holden Powell — before selecting San Jacinto College North lefty Mitchell Parker with their final pick.

 Detroit had the No. 1 overall pick for the second time in three years, after taking Auburn right-hander Casey Mize in 2018.
 With their potential future ace already sailing through the farm system, the Tigers turned to bats this time.